 Did you know that no one, other than Superman, has x-ray vision?
-I’m sure this comes as no surprise, so the next time you’re told by a friend, a concerned family member, or a health professional that you have a heel spur, and they are not wearing a red cape and underpants on the outside of their tights, or have a white dog by their side called Krypto, they’re only guessing, and in all honesty, it’s a poor guess.
+I’m sure this comes as no surprise, so the next time you’re told by a friend, a concerned family member, or a health professional that you have a heel spur, and they are not wearing a red cape and underpants on the outside of their tights, they’re only guessing, and in all honesty, a guess is not good enough.

 Only an X-Ray can determine if a heel spur is truly present, and even if a spur is identified, rarely is the spur causing the ongoing pain in your heel.